redshrimp0310/redshrimp0310.github.io/_posts/2021-12-20-TIL_CMD_LANG.md

 ![cmd1korean](/img/cmd1.jpg)

 ## RESOLUTION
-1. Checked the current active code first using 'CHCP' command which is used to supplement the the international keyboard & character set information
+1. Checked the current active code first using 'CHCP' command which is used to supplement the the international keyboard & character set information.

 ![cmd1korean](/img/cmd2.jpg)